Over the past six years, we’ve seen some amazing athletes

-The Colonial First State Sports Boost program was developed as a grassroots initiative to help elite junior Australian sporting stars achieve their full potential.
+The Colonial First State Sports Boost program was developed as a grassroots initiative to help junior Australian sporting stars achieve their full potential.

 In doing so, Colonial First State identified that high-achieving Australian kids who strive to reach their sporting goals, no matter how small or large those goals might be, are in need of financial support.

 Sports Boost first launched in 2013 and over the past 6 years, the program has given away over $180k to young Australian athletes striving to make it big in their respective disciplines.

 Different to other funding programs, Sports Boost doesn’t restrict itself to one sport – rather it aims to give support to elite junior athletes regardless of the sport they have chosen to pursue.

 Not only does Sports Boost allow us to give support to Australia’s best junior athletes, but it also allows us to feature them across our networks, giving them even more support and exposure, aiming to lift their profile and the profile of their sport.